 What we liked

-- Supportive head/neck/back feel over long sessions
+- Supportive head, neck, and back feel during long sessions

 - Dual-end recline makes shared nights easier